-Think about the top-performers you know.
-If you spend a day in their life, it’s likely you’ll recognize a common theme.
-They are constantly tending to the quality and quantity of opportunities in their pipeline.
+Think about the top sales performers you know.
+If you spend a day in their life, it’s likely you’ll recognize a common theme: They are constantly tending to the quality and quantity of opportunities in their sales pipeline.

 I’m a believer in prospecting on quality first and then quantity.
+Recent research shows about half your prospects aren’t a good fit for what you sell.
 This is especially true in high-value, consultative sales opportunities.
 You’ve got to do a lot of homework on target accounts, building relationships with decision makers and other buyer roles, understanding your organization’s fit with that client, and determining the lifetime value of the account.

-When I launched Impact Instruction Group almost a decade ago, I was building a brand from scratch while simultaneously creating demand for my company’s products and services.
+When I launched my own company more than a decade ago, I was building a brand from scratch while simultaneously creating demand for my company’s products and services.
 In other words, I had to get out there to create new relationships and prospect.

 So, what has worked for me when it comes to prospecting?
 Consider these six essentials for growing a healthy pipeline.

-- Get comfortable with the uncomfortable.
+1. Get comfortable with the uncomfortable.
 In his book Fanatical Prospecting, Jeb Blount calls prospecting an interruption to someone’s day.
 That hard truth leaves us vulnerable to fear and rejection.
 I’d be lying if I said it goes away.
 I’m never over the discomfort that comes with that fear of rejection.
 But I’m aware of it, and I remember that the discomfort is only temporary.
 It’s all part of our day’s work, and that’s OK.
 Learn lessons along the way, move on, and don’t dwell on the negative.
+Have a positive mindset.

-- Create an impactful first meeting or phone call.
-When all of the work has been done to secure that first meeting or phone call, it’s time to shine.
+5. Create an impactful first meeting or phone call.
+When all of the work has been done to secure that first meeting or phone call, it’s time to shine with an impressive sales conversation.
 Unfortunately, I’ve seen many sales professionals struggle with the first meeting, because they simply aren’t prepared and don’t enter the meeting with the right mindset or commitment goals.
 Don’t make the mistake of flying by the seat of your pants.
 The research conducted ahead of your first meeting will set the stage for gaining further commitments from the client and moving opportunities forward.

 Becoming a Leader of Your Own Pipeline

 Pipeline is a funny thing, because it’s easy for the pipeline to look better than it is.
 It’s sometimes tough to acknowledge the truth that our pipelines aren’t as healthy as they could be.
-Knowing the health and value of your opportunity pipeline is first about your numbers.
+Part of self-leadership is knowing the health and value of your opportunity pipeline is first about your numbers.

 - Do you know the number of opportunities you currently have?